jerry81/natural-language/english/index.md

 manifold - of many kinds

+manumit - to release from slavery

+mattock - tool similar to pick axe

 meerschaum - pipe for tobacco made from this material

 mendicant - begging

 miasma - noxious exhalations from organic matter

+mirth - gaiety

 moiety - each of two parts which a thing can be divided